All articles

 Google's TurboQuant: When Software Rewrites the AI Cost Equation

-Google published a research paper showing AI models can run on one-sixth of the memory they currently need, and independent engineers confirmed the results hold.
-Here is what it means for every company budgeting for AI infrastructure.
+Google showed AI models can run on one-sixth the memory they need.
+Independent engineers confirmed it.
+Here is what it means for your AI budget.

 Read article →